K3v123/hello-algo/docs-en/chapter_tree/binary_tree_traversal.md

 - **Time complexity $O(n)$** : All nodes are visited once, using $O(n)$ time, where $n$ is the number of nodes.
 - **Space complexity $O(n)$** : In the worst case, i.e., a full binary tree, there are at most $(n + 1) / 2$ nodes in the queue at the same time before traversing to the bottom level, occupying $O(n)$ space.

-## Pre-Order, Middle-Order, And Back-Order Traversal
+## Pre-Order, Inorder, And Postorder Traversal

-Accordingly, preorder, midorder and postorder traversal are all "depth-first traversal depth-first traversal", which embodies a traversal method of "going to the end first and then backtracking to continue".
+Accordingly, preorder, inorder and postorder traversal are all "depth-first traversal (DFS)", which embodies a traversal method of "going to the end first and then backtracking to continue".

-The figure below shows how depth-first traversal of a binary tree works. **Depth-first traversal is like "walking" around the entire perimeter of the binary tree**, encountering three positions at each node, corresponding to a preorder traversal, a middle-order traversal, and a postorder traversal.
+The figure below shows how depth-first traversal of a binary tree works. **Depth-first traversal is like "walking" around the entire perimeter of the binary tree**, encountering three positions at each node, corresponding to a preorder traversal, a Inorder traversal, and a postorder traversal.

 ![Pre-, mid-, and postorder traversal of a binary search tree](binary_tree_traversal.assets/binary_tree_dfs.png)